onatolumayowa/Sales-Report-and-Analysis/README.md

 **Overall Sales Trends**

-- Peak sales occur in May, June, and July, with the highest revenue driven by multiple products performing strongly together.
+- Peak sales occur in Feb, May, and June, with the highest revenue driven by multiple products performing strongly together.

 - Sales dips are observed in October, mainly due to a sharp drop in flagship product sales.